bsakshi831/bsakshi831/README.md

 - 📫 How to reach me **sakshibhongade3@gmail.com**

-- ⚡ Fun fact **Thai noodles are available in an array of shapes and sizes : s, l, xl, anglEl hair! **
+- ⚡ Fun fact **Thai noodles are available in an array of shapes and sizes : s, l, xl, angel hair! **

 <h3 align="left">Connect with me:</h3>
 <p align="left">